Game Day with the Texans

 Club Level and Suites

 At pre-game and halftime, fans can enjoy live music and visits from Texans cheerleaders and NFL alumni in the club concourse.
-When it comes to dining, club level fans have the option of in-seat food and beverage service and premium menus designed by chefs like Grady Spears and Chris Shepherd.
+When it comes to dining, club level fans have the option of in-seat food and beverage service and premium menus.
 Don’t forget to grab a Texans-themed cocktail or a local beer on tap at the bar in the club lounge.

 Parking and Other Amenities